-Projected WIHSP Reinsurance Recoveries: Companies in the individual market that are participating in WIHSP for the upcoming benefit year are required to make a market-wide adjustment to the pooled market-level index rate to account for WIHSP reinsurance payments.
+Projected WIHSP Reinsurance Recoveries: Companies in the individual market are required to make a market-wide adjustment to the pooled market-level index rate to account for WIHSP reinsurance payments.
 Consistent with this adjustment, anticipated reinsurance revenue must be allocated proportionally based on plan premiums for all plans within a risk pool by applying the reinsurance adjustment factor as a constant multiplicative factor across all plans.

-- The Part I Unified Rate Review Template provides a field for issuers to report reinsurance payments as a PMPM amount. - Describe the underlying experience data and assumptions used to develop the reinsurance payment estimate. - Provide an explanation of how the estimate of claims liability between the reinsurance attachment point and cap was developed. - Describe any key aspects of the enrolled population that significantly impacted the claims assumptions. - Describe how anticipated reinsurance payments were allocated across the plans in the risk pool (as noted above, reinsurance revenue should be allocated proportionally based on premium).
+- The Part I URRT provides a field to report reinsurance payments as a PMPM amount. - Describe the underlying experience data and assumptions used to develop the reinsurance payment estimate. - Provide an explanation of how the estimate of claims liability between the reinsurance attachment point and cap was developed. - Describe key aspects of the enrolled population significantly impacting claims assumptions. - Describe how anticipated reinsurance payments were allocated across plans in the risk pool (as noted above, reinsurance revenue should be allocated proportionally based on premium).